Également disponible en : Français

 What I would expect as a beginner in the field from a UX Design Course

-I teach, and I mentor a lot of students and people who are taking the path of UX Design, or are curious about it.
-And the questions are oftentimes the same with more or less variants.
+I teach, and I mentor a lot of students and people who are taking the path of UX Design or are curious about it.
+And the questions are oftentimes the same with more or fewer variants.

 - How to do research when I can’t access users?

 Because I really need to remind you that in some industries, having access to the end-users is a privilege that a lot of designers don’t share.

-- How to do with low budget on design?
+- How to do with a low budget on design?

 Yeah Google, we are not all Google with infinite budgets.
-So, what are the solutions that allows me to do a proper research without having to ask for a budget for the design part when companies are dev-oriented?
+So, what are the solutions that allow me to do proper research without having to ask for a budget for the design part when companies are dev-oriented?

 - I can’t use Figma or XD, how can I do?

 That also.
-Some industries can’t allow cloud systems because of legal aspect around their data.
+Some industries can’t allow cloud systems because of the legal aspects of their data.
 Sometimes it’s not the industry, but the entire country.
 What are the existing solutions?